bondhouse/embedded-product-integration/README.md

 ## SERVER SIDE INTEGRATION

 ### Authentication
-When your institution is onboarded you will be proided an `institutionId`, `clientId`, and `clientSecret`.
+When your institution is onboarded you will be provided an `institutionId`, `clientId`, and `clientSecret`.

 To access our APIs, you will need a valid JSON Web Token (JWT).
 You can retrieve an `accessToken` with your `clientId` and `clientSecret` by calling our OAuth endpoint.